Frequently Asked Questions

 NCN is still advocating for Hawaiian Homelands to be included as Native American lands, which are currently included in EPA’s definition of Low-Income Disadvantaged Communities (LIDAC).
 At this time, financing can only be provided for projects on Hawaiian Homelands that are specifically included in the LIDAC-eligible map (CJEST).

 The establishment of tribal utility authorities (TUA) is out of the scope of the CCIA program.
 However, we recognize that for some tribes, the development and sustainability of clean energy projects, and eventual tribal energy independence may be dependent on a TUA.
 For that reason, the CCIA Team at NCN is dedicated to helping Community Lenders establish strong relationships with Tribal Entities, Housing, and Utilities as an essential component of developing clean energy projects within the CCIA program.
-These strategies will be emphasized within our NCN Clean Energy Finance Certificate program.
 In addition, NCN is working with a number of coalition and community partners with knowledge in this area and can connect lenders and their tribal partners with these experts.

 CCIA Compliance